 Achievements and successes of the Navy ManTech program are numerous and varied.
-Since switching to its affordability focus in 2006, the program has impacted both ship and submarine affordability and is now beginning to impact Joint Strike Fighter affordability.
+Since switching to its affordability focus for FY07, the program has impacted both ship and submarine affordability and is now beginning to impact Joint Strike Fighter affordability.

 Virginia Class Submarine Affordability Initiative

-A major achievement of the Navy ManTech Program has been our Virginia Class Submarine (VCS) affordability initiative.
-Extensive interaction and cooperation among Navy ManTech, Navy ManTech Centers of Excellence, General Dynamics Electric Boat (GDEB), Huntington Ingalls Industries – Newport News Shipbuilding, the Program Executive Office for Submarines and the PMS 450 Program Office has resulted in a focused ManTech initiative that is successfully transitioning and implementing technology to aid in the Navy’s and industry’s common goal to reduce the cost of each VCS from $2.4 billion to $2 billion (in FY05 dollars).
+A major achievement of the Navy ManTech program has been our Virginia Class Submarine (VCS) affordability initiative.
+Extensive interaction and cooperation among Navy ManTech, Navy ManTech Centers of Excellence, General Dynamics Electric Boat (GDEB), Huntington Ingalls Industries – Newport News Shipbuilding, the Program Executive Office for Submarines, and the PMS 450 Program Office have resulted in a focused ManTech initiative that is successfully transitioning and implementing technology to aid in the Navy’s and industry’s common goal to reduce the cost of each VCS from $2.4 billion to $2 billion (in FY05 dollars).
 This savings enabled the construction of two submarines per year starting in 2012.
 To date, technology from 55 of the portfolio’s approximately 134 projects have been implemented, or are in the process of being implemented, resulting in real acquisition cost savings of approximately $42.1M per hull, verified by our industrial partners and PMS 450.

 Learn more about ManTech’s cost-reduction efforts for Navy ships and aircraft.